panva/node-oidc-provider/docs/keystores.md

 ## Generating new keys
-Refer to this snippet to securely generate a new key using node-jose and get the JWK format of it.
+Refer to this snippet to generate a new random key using node-jose and get the JWK representation of it.
 In this snippet a the required RS256 sig key is generated and a full JWKS is printed to the console.

 ```js
 const { createKeyStore } = require('oidc-provider');